A guide to call center metrics

 SearchCRM.com: Right, OK, have you seen customers that have done that?

-William Band: Well yeah, I mean, particularly again back
+William Band: Well yeah, I mean, particularly again back to customer

 service and some operational areas.
 Some things are easier to measure